22 Recursion and fixed points

 22.9 When not to recurse

 R is not Scheme.
 It does not optimize tail calls, its stack is limited, and function call overhead is high compared to vectorized operations.
-Recursion in R is the right tool in specific situations and the wrong tool in many others.
+The shape of the data tells you whether recursion is the right tool or a trap.

-Use recursion for tree-shaped problems: nested lists, file system traversal, parsing hierarchical data, divide-and-conquer algorithms where the depth is O(log n).
-These stay well within stack limits and express naturally as recursive functions.
+Tree-shaped problems, where the structure branches and nests (nested lists, file system traversal, parsing hierarchical data, divide-and-conquer algorithms with O(log n) depth), stay well within stack limits and express naturally as recursive functions.
+These are recursion’s home territory.

-Do not use recursion for linear problems.
-Summing a vector, computing a running total, filtering elements: these are loops, Reduce() calls, or vectorized operations.
-A recursive sum of n elements uses n stack frames for something that sum() does in one C call.
+Linear problems are a different story.
+Summing a vector, computing a running total, filtering elements: these are loops, Reduce() calls, or vectorized operations, and writing them recursively wastes n stack frames on something that sum() handles in a single C call.

 TipOpinion

-If your recursive function processes a flat sequence from left to right, it is a fold.
-Use Reduce() or purrr::reduce() from Chapter 21.
-If it processes elements independently, it is a map.
-Use lapply() or purrr::map() from Section 7.1.
-Recursion should be reserved for problems where the structure of the data is itself recursive.
+If your recursive function processes a flat sequence from left to right, it is a fold; use Reduce() or purrr::reduce() from Chapter 21.
+If it processes elements independently, it is a map; use lapply() or purrr::map() from Section 7.1.
+Reserve recursion for problems where the structure of the data is itself recursive.
+When the data branches, your code should too.

 The table below summarizes when each approach fits: